Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 I wonder if people will really fill out all of these (owner, depositor, principal contact) with different information… how do you see this information being used?

 Once someone is registered in the database, will they be searchable to include automatically, or are you relying on them entering orcid to be able to link all of the records associated with that person?

-### Depostion form - Save button difficult to reach

-Tester notes that:

-It is possible to scroll down in the page so that you aren’t able to view the “Save” button at the top of the page, so you have to scroll all the way up to save, a bit annoying.
-Would be nicer if it is more easily accessed during the course of input, to ensure that people can do so regularly during the process.

 ### Search listing - Use source organism from all of the entities of interest